adam-maj/deep-learning/README.md

 2. Creating neural networks capable of modeling complex probability distributions
 3. Training these networks to learn to model the probability distributions that underlie reality

-In this view, creating intelligence with deep learning consists of two simple steps:
+In this view, creating intelligence with deep learning involves just two steps:

 1. Collect some useful information about reality to learn from
 2. Create a model that can effectively learn this information